iafisher/obsidian-quick-links/README.md

 Obsidian only re-renders your content when it changes, so open tabs may show the results of outdated settings.
 Closing and reopening the file will force Obsidian to re-render with the latest settings.

 ## Development
+*This section is for developers of the plugin, not for users.*

 - `npm run dev` to build in dev mode and automatically rebuild on changes.
 - `npm run build` to build in prod mode and run the type-checker.
 - `npm run check` to run the type-checker by itself.